ETHZ-INS/stressTRAPreanalysis/README.md

 ## Trib1       0.6941620  3.45398865  31.57881 4.152221e-05 1.973784e-02
 ```

-There are multiple candidate genes that are significantly altered by acute stress across.
+There are multiple candidate genes that are significantly altered by acute stress.
+Reassuringly, these genes contain many of the well-characterized immediate early genes known to be reliably induced by acute stress challenges (e.g. Egr4, Fos, Dusp1, JunB, Per1, Npas4 etc.).

 ### Are genes differentially translated between males and females?